ctechfilmuniversity/project_ws2425_first_term/PirazánPalomar/Final Project Submission_The Ceiba Forest.md

 ### "**THE AIR SYSTEM**":

-As I already mentioned was my final project for CC1, here is the diagram of the data flow:
+As I already mentioned this was my final project for CC1, here is the diagram of the data flow:

 ![image alt](https://github.com/ctechfilmuniversity/project_ws2425_first_term/blob/489a021e4538fc3b338264407f4c56b6d03ae70f/Piraz%C3%A1nPalomar/img%20Final/13_Diagramm.png)